vulkano-rs/vulkano-www/content/guide/windowing/introduction.md

 As you can see, we created a new object, called *surface*.

-The *surface* is an cross-platform abstraction over the actual window object, that Vulkano can use for rendering.
+The *surface* is a cross-platform abstraction over the actual window object, that Vulkano can use for rendering.
-As for the window itself, it can be retrieved by calling `surface.window()`, which you can use to manipulate it and change its default properties.
+As for the window itself, it can be retrieved by calling `surface.window()`, which you can use to manipulate and change its default properties.

-After you made the change, running the program should now work and open a window, then immediately close it when the `main` function exits.
+After you made the change, you should be able to run the program, where a window will open and then immediately close when the `main` function exits.

 ## Events handling

-In order to make our application run for as long as the window is alive, we need to handle the window's events.
+In order to make our application run for as long as the window is not manually closed, we need to handle the window's events.
 This is typically done after initialization, and right before the end of the `main` function.
 Using the `event_loop` object: